HCI-UD/finalproject-1-geometry/proposal/Readme.md

 xelatex Real-World-Geometry-First-Proposal.tex && xelatex Real-World-Geometry-First-Proposal.tex
 ```

-Our second project proposal in in the file
+Our final project proposal is in the file
 `final-draft/Real-World-Geometry-Final-Proposal.pdf`.
 The source code
 for this pdf is in the file
 `final-draft/Real-World-Geometry-Final-Proposal.tex`.
 The presentation